symtegration/symtegration/README.md

 *   Utility functions to make it easier to read the mathematical expressions.
-    For example, deriving equivalent Haskell code for a mathematical expression, and rudimentary support to simplify the symbolic representation.
+    For example, deriving equivalent Haskell code for a mathematical expression, and some support for simplifying symbolic representations.

 ## Integration